cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 # Specification Paradigm {#sec:spec-paradigm}

-This section summarizes the elementary services that are important to the NBDRA.
+This section summarizes the elementary specification paradigm.

 ## Hybrid and Multiple Frameworks